HennyBicks01/RadzenPaletteCreator/README.md

    ```
    These lines ensure that Bootstrap, which is required by Radzen, is loaded, along with the default theme for Radzen located in the 'css' folder.
 You can change '"~/css/radzenCss/default.css"' to another theme file if      desired.

-   Additionally if you want to include a Theme Switcher item add
+   Additionally if you want to include a Theme Switcher item later make sure to add

    ```html
    <script src="theme.js"></script>